 Mission & Objectives

-- Graduates, within 3-6 years after graduation, can obtain positions in both public and private organizations.
+- Graduates can obtain positions in both public and private organizations.

-- Graduates, within 3 to 6 years after graduation, are continuing their professional development by extending their professional knowledge through independent learning, continuing education courses, conferences, workshops, short courses, graduate study and involvement in professional societies.
+- Graduates are continuing their professional development by extending their professional knowledge through independent learning, continuing education courses, conferences, workshops, short courses, graduate study and involvement in professional societies.

-- Graduates, within 3 to 6 years after graduation, who are working in public or private organizations which encourage professional registration, will have made appropriate progress towards achieving that registration.
+- Graduates who are working in public or private organizations which encourage professional registration, will have made appropriate progress towards achieving that registration.

 The following list defines the Student Outcomes of the Civil and Environmental Engineering program.